keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 This interface does not generalize for more than the contexts of `Option` and `Either`, and it requires that they both subclass a shared trait.
 A better interface exists.
 It also doesn't force these types into the same hierarchy.

+> This interface also suffers from a certain [Schrödinger's cat][] problem, where you're effectively peeking inside the box and sometimes finding out that the cat isn't there.

 ### Motivating functors as a design pattern

 `Option[A]`, `Either[X, A]`, `List[A]`, `Future[A]`, and `IO[A]` each have different effects that determine how term `A` is produced.
 You must follow an axiom from object oriented programming: _abstract what changes_.
 Therefore you have to shed effects as an implementation detail.
 How might that impact lowering the term `A`?

 You may be unsatisfied by the answer: _extraction cannot be generalized_.
 All you know is that there is term `A`.
 You don't know whether an instance is present, how many of it there are, whether it's here already, or if it's arriving later.
 How do you consume term `A` when you know nothing about its instances' nature of existence?
+You have a box that might contain what you want, but you won't know unless you open it up; it might explode if you do.
 Functors solve this problem.

 **Functors** are abstractions that allow you to consume term `A` within the context of `F[A]`.
-Functors are a class of types for which they have defined a single function `map: F[A] => (A => B) => F[B]`.
+Functors are a class of types for which they have defined a single function, one that you might have seen in the wild, called `map()`.
 Functors in Scala may be formally declared using the `Functor` typeclass:

 :::{.numberLines}
 ```scala